 Teaching is the UAS area with the highest costs.
 The amount and distribution of these costs varies greatly depending on the department.
 Not every higher education institution offers all departments and for this reason, the costs are shown per student/per department.
-UAS costs totalled CHF 2.9 billion.
+UAS costs totalled over CHF 3 billion.

 A negative correlation exists between the average costs and the student-teacher ratio.
 Cost per student tend to fall with an increasing student-teacher ratio.
-In basic education the student-teacher ratio ranges from 7.5 (music, theatre and other arts) and 23.8 students per member of academic staff (applied psychology).
+In basic education the student-teacher ratio ranges from 5,8 (Agriculture and Forestry) and 23,7 students per member of academic staff (applied psychology).
 This ratio is largely dependent on the type of teaching in each department.
 In music, theatre and other arts, for example, teaching is often given individually or in small groups.
 Those departments with a limited number of students due to the infrastructure (laboratory size, etc.) also show a low student-teacher ratio.

 In the graphs, the change in costs (in CHF) per student (in basic education) is shown against the student-teacher ratio (academic staff for basic education in FTE) between 2013 and 2022 using an arrow.
 The start of the arrow shows a department’s figure in 2013 and the end of the arrow the value in 2022.
 Combining this with the student-teacher ratios at the UAS shows that the decrease in costs per student is largely accompanied by an increase in the number of students per teacher in FTE.